FRex/LuaConsole/README.md

 ### Feedback
 1. Forum thread on SFML forum: [link](http://en.sfml-dev.org/forums/index.php?topic=15962.0)
 2. Creating an issue in this repo.

-### Demo
-There is a well commented demo of basic usage in [LuaConsoleProgram](https://github.com/FRex/LuaConsoleProgram).

 ### Key config
 These are the key controls for SFML input but they are inspired by bash, gdb, etc. so they are a good set of keys and shortcuts to use both in this implementation and in future ones.
 There is nothing stopping you from changing them or writing an input class that allows customizing the key bindings.
 It's actually very easy to do that.